Advance Directives

 Lasting Power of Attorney for Finances

-A Lasting Power of Attorney for Finances is a signed, dated, and witnessed paper naming another person, such as a husband, wife, daughter, son, or close friend, as your authorized spokesperson to make financial decisions for you if you should become unable to make them for yourself.
+A Lasting Power of Attorney for Finances is a signed, dated, and witnessed paper naming another person, such as a husband, wife, daughter, son, or close friend, as your authorised spokesperson to make financial decisions for you if you should become unable to make them for yourself.

 In the UK, you can create this document free of charge from the gov.uk website.
 It must be registered with the government for a fee before it will be accepted as a legal document.